Chapter 19: The Tragedy at Ong Thanh 062025

 in on Triet.
 While waiting for his support troops to bring him rice, the

-Americans had discovered two of those large caches which he desperately
+Americans had discovered two of those large caches, which he desperately

 needed.
 Shortly afterward, Allen had landed on his front porch.
 Triet